krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 No, **I'm not talking about practicing the definition.** That was awesome for you to do, and I'm proud of you, and you should do it more, but that's not the point.

-The point is that you found out how to trick yourself to actually **stop your autopilot of "scroll down and read a post like a mindless zombie" and actually do something different**.
+The point is that you found out how to trick yourself to actually **stop your autopilot of "scroll down mindlessly" and actually do something different**.
 You found out how to be a person instead of a zombie, a person who can choose to do things, new things, different things.
 If you can do this for a math definition, you can do it for anything else.

 The beautiful thing is I don't know what the actual trick you used was, because you had to come up with it yourself!
 (Feel free to message/email me and tell me.
 I'm interested in what works and what doesn't work.
 My experience is that the trick really changes from person to person, and very few things work for everyone)

 Next time you need to get yourself to do something (anything, math or not), use whatever you did that actually got yourself to practice the definition, because that will be the thing you can always rely on to stop being a zombie.
 That will be the thing you can rely on to stop being mediocre and actually try to be good.

-But if you just scrolled here just to see what I had to say and didn't actually do the exercise... well, I think you worked on the skill of **reading a document I wrote** instead of **getting better at learning**.
+But if you just scrolled here just to see what I had to say and didn't actually do the exercise... well, I think you worked on the skill of **scrolling through a document** instead of **getting better at math**.

 # Final Words